sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 One of the main ways we could combat hate speech would be to involve museum staff and curators in the process, and allow them to moderate and flag abusive content.
 Moderators would also be given full discretion to block certain accounts from posting if they found repeated offenses.
 Users would also be allowed to flag any content they thought was unacceptable, and moderators could then pull up all flagged content and choose to allow or disallow certain posts.

+Being ethical designers thus meant always keeping an eye out for the potential harms our design process or our product could impart, and addressing them before they arise.

 ## Main Takeaways

-As an undeniable newcomer in the design world, I’ve found that these principles have shaped my understanding of design thinking throughout this process.
-They are the methods, processes, and skills I plan to take with me in any future endeavor that relies on finding solutions to problems. **User understanding** means that the problem isn’t defined when you first think of an idea; you still need to spend time understanding your users to really understand the problem. **Effective communication** helps you convince others that this problem is worth spending time on. **Critiquing** means not getting too attached to your ideas, and allowing yourself and your design to be flexible. **Accessibility** means designing for everyone, not just the portion of the population that behaves the way you do.
+As an undeniable newcomer in the design world, I’ve found that these principles have shaped my understanding of design thinking throughout the semester.
+They are the methods, processes, and skills I plan to take with me in any future endeavor that relies on finding solutions to problems. **User understanding** means that the problem isn’t defined when you first think of an idea; you still need to spend time understanding your users to really understand the problem. **Effective communication** means learning to successively communicate to others that this problem is worth spending time on. **Critiquing** means not getting too attached to your ideas, and allowing yourself and your design to be flexible. **Accessibility** means designing for everyone, not just the portion of the population that behaves the way you do.
 Finally, **ethics** means always thinking about the potential harms of the design process and the design solutions, and working to prevent harm whenever possible.
 These are the salient points of the design process that I will take with me in any future design projects.

 ## Citations